appveyor/website/src/docs/enterprise/running-builds-on-aws.md

 ## Setup Master VM

-Login into master VM via RDP (as user created before).
+Login into Master VM via RDP (as user created before).

 Follow [these steps](/docs/enterprise/setup-master-vm/) to configure VM and install software required for your build process.
 It is tested PowerShell scripts which can be simply copy-pasted to PowerShell window (started in privileged mode).
 Specifically: